MicrosoftDocs/dynamics-365-ai/ai-docs/sales/analyze-revenue-outcome-using-predictive-forecasting.md

 -	**Predicted from new**: Total estimated revenue from new opportunities that are predicted to close during the current forecasting period and are contributing to the prediction.
 -	**Total prediction**: Total predicted amount for the current forecasting period.

 The top factors that influence prediction are displayed below the graph.
 These factors help you to understand the key points of the graph that is displayed in the Prediction details pane.
 You can see up to five top factors that are influencing the prediction.
+>[!NOTE]
+>Administrator or forecast manager must [enable prediction factors](https://docs.microsoft.com/dynamics365/sales-enterprise/forecast-configure-advanced-settings#enable-prediction-factors).
 The top factors are categorized into three types:
 -	A Green icon with upward trend represents a positive influencing factor.
 -	A Red icon with downward trend represents a negative influencing factor.
 -	A Grey icon with left arrow represents a neutral influencing factor.